Samsung/tizen-docs/docs/application/native/guides/text-input/tts.md

 <a name="mode"></a>
 ## Get and set the mode

 There are 3 different TTS modes available.
 The main difference is audio mixing with other sources.
 The default mode is `TTS_MODE_DEFAULT`, used for normal applications such as eBooks.
-If you set this mode and play your text, it can be interrupted when other sounds, such as ringtone or other TTS sounds, are played.
+If you set this mode and play your text, it can be interrupted when other sounds, such as ringtones or other TTS sounds, are played.

 > [!NOTE]
 > The `TTS_MODE_NOTIFICATION` and `TTS_MODE_SCREEN_READER` modes are mixed with other sound sources, but they are used only for platform-specific features.
 Do not use them for normal applications.